Notifiarr/notifiarr/README.md

 brew services start discordnotifier-client
 ```

+#### macOS App

+-   You can use the unsigned app on the Releases page.
+-   When you open it for the first time it will create a config file and log file:
+    -   `~/.dnclient/dnclient.conf`
+    -   `~/.dnclient/discordnotifier-client.log`
+-   Edit the config file and reload or restart the app.

 ### Windows Install

 -   Extract a `.exe.zip` file from [the Releases page](https://github.com/Go-Lift-TV/discordnotifier-client/releases).
--   Edit the example config file from the zip file to suit your system.
-Rename the example to `dnclient.conf`.
 -   Run the `discordnotifier-client.amd64.exe` binary.
-This starts the app prints out what it's doing.
+This starts the app in the system tray.
+-   When you open it for the first time it will create a config file and log file:
+    -   `C:\ProgramData\discordnotifier-client\dnclient.conf`
+    -   `<your home folder>\.dnclient\discordnotifier-client.log`
+-   Edit the new config file suit your environment then reload or restart the app.

 ## Reverse Proxy